Encryption

 With Symmetric Encryption, or Private Key Encryption, as it is sometimes known, there is a single, or shared key, that is used to encrypt and decrypt data.
 The key is sometimes referred to as a shared key because both the sender and receiver have to know it in order to encrypt and decrypt the data.
 Due to there only being one key, this type of encryption is usually much faster, however, there is the problem of having to share the key before communication can take place.
 To get around this issue, Asymmetric Encryption can be used to share the Symmetric Encryption key and then Symmetric Encryption can be used for communication thereafter.

-Other examples of Symmetric Encryption algorithms include:
+Examples of Symmetric Encryption Algorithms

 Asymmetric Encryption